Family Outing: Cast and characters

-The first "Family" was composed of comedian/MC Yoo Jae-suk, singer/songwriter/MC Yoon Jong-shin, Big Bang member Daesung, singer Lee Hyo-ri, actor Kim Su-ro, singer Kim Jong-kook, actor Park Hae-jin, actress Park Si-yeon, actress Park Ye-jin and actor Lee Chun-hee.
+The first "Family" was composed of comedian/MC Yoo Jae-suk, singer/songwriter/MC Yoon Jong-shin, Big Bang member Daesung, singer Lee Hyo-ri, actor Kim Soo-ro, singer Kim Jong-kook, actor Park Hae-jin, actress Park Si-yeon, actress Park Ye-jin and actor Lee Chun-hee.
 "Family" members Park Ye-jin and Lee Chun-hee left the show after 53 episodes and the expiration of their one-year contract with both citing their desire to focus on their acting careers.
 Near the end of the series, Park Si-yeon could not continue filming the show because of a physical injury.

 On November 26, 2009, it was announced that Yoo Jae-suk and Park Si-yeon would be leaving the show.
 It was later reported that Family Outing Season 1 would end due to the conflicting schedules and solo activities of the members.
 Their last episode aired in February 2010 with the show returning for a second season, with a new concept, production team, and cast.
 All the original Family members reunited for the last three episodes, which included a special reunion awards episode.